How To SAFELY Use Kerosene Heaters Indoors (Owner’s Tips)

 Never place it close to furniture

-As with any other heaters or electric fireplaces, you should never place it close to furniture that can catch fire – such as sofas, beds, curtains, etc.
+As with other heaters or electric fireplaces, you should never place it close to furniture that can catch fire – such as sofas, beds, curtains, etc.

 Never blend with other fuel types